garyongguanjie/youtube_comments_sentiment_emotion/index.md

 Next I used this model on comments of this video.
 [PM Lee Hsien Loong on Singapore's post-COVID-19 future, says "Do not fear" ](https://www.youtube.com/watch?v=rAhuD368Ij0)

 By using a youtube comment scraper, I scraped the comments and applied the model to the comments on the video.
 For text that are too long, they are cut off at around ~500 words.
+There are about 500 comments in the end of some data cleaning.

 The results are I would say pretty good!
 Here are some examples